Monkey-Codelab/dolphin-orca/Readme.md

+# Dolphin - Orca
+A personal fork of Dolphin GameCube/Wii emulator for Android devices.

+The focus is to make a custom Dolphin build based on the latest codebase with following changes:
+* Implemented fractional scaling
+* Changing the debug colors of EFB and XFB (magenta and green) to black
+* Testing out experimental changes

+I want to learn more about software development.
+In the process, I may customize the app name, icon, or app ID.
+This is not to profit on the work of Dolphin developers, who I deeply respect, but solely for learning purposes and personal preference.

+**This fork is for personal use only and there will be no public builds available.**

 # Dolphin - A GameCube and Wii Emulator

 [Homepage](https://dolphin-emu.org/) | [Project Site](https://github.com/dolphin-emu/dolphin) | [Buildbot](https://dolphin.ci/) | [Forums](https://forums.dolphin-emu.org/) | [Wiki](https://wiki.dolphin-emu.org/) | [GitHub Wiki](https://github.com/dolphin-emu/dolphin/wiki) | [Issue Tracker](https://bugs.dolphin-emu.org/projects/emulator/issues) | [Coding Style](https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) | [Transifex Page](https://app.transifex.com/delroth/dolphin-emu/dashboard/)